 Let’s not forget that people use social media to share information, feel connected and have fun.
 While it’s true that 95% of users are likely to follow a brand on social media, they do so to consume content shared by those brands.
 If your brand keeps talking about itself, they’re most likely to lose interest.
-On the other hand, wavering from your brand message will them confused.
+On the other hand, wavering from your brand message will confuse them.
 Hence, it’s important that you chart a middle path.

 Your business’s ability to grow is dependent on your ability to sustain the enagagement levels of its audiences long enough to become satisfied paying customers.
 When you’re able to keep them glued to your business, it means you’ve done a good job of servicing their needs and wants.
-That increases the likelihood of them telling other people about your business, which can continue expanding your market and eventually, paying customers.
+That increases the likelihood of them telling other people about your business, which can continue expanding your market and, eventually, paying customers.

 Whether you believe it or not, business is all about relationships.
 The extent you’re able to establish good relationships with your customers and potential customers is the extent to which you can get their business and continue doing business with them.
-And guess what relationships are personal.
+And guess what, relationships are personal.